mnindrazaka/mnindrazaka/content/why-we-cant-use-if-statement-in-jsx.md

 }
 ```

-Focus on line 4, I want the button has "on" text if the state is `true`, otherwise, it will display "off" text.
+It is a simple toggle component, that has a button that says "on" and "off" based on a value of the state.

-Unfortunately, after I create the if statement, I start to get an error message like this
+At line 4, I want the button has "on" text if the state is `true`, otherwise, it will display "off" text.
+Unfortunately, after I write the if statement, I start to get an error message like this

 ```jsx
 Unexpected token (4:50)
 ```

 Why I get that error?
-I think it's algorithmically technically correct.
+I think it's logically correct.
 I want to display a text based on condition.
-So, why I get that error?
-Ok, let's refactor that if statement using ternary operator
+So, why I get that error ?.
+Then, I refactor that if statement using ternary operator

 ```jsx {linenos=table}
 const Toggle = () => {